 Since then, Rebecca decided to bring attention to neglected crops.
-Her work involves developing environmental-friendly innovations that foster the productivity of underutilized cereal crops, specifically finger millet.
-Rebecca says finger millets are more nutritious and resilient to unpredictable agroecological conditions than maize.
-She adds that improving their productivity and commercialization could foster food security and reinforce climate resilience.
-"Finger millet is nutrient-dense, which may be useful in diversifying diets and addressing micronutrient deficiencies in poor rural communities in the face of climate change," she states.
+Her work involves developing environmental-friendly innovations that foster the productivity of underutilized cushion our nutrition deficit, especially in rural cereal crops, specifically finger millet.
+Rebecca areas," she says. says finger millets are more nutritious and resilient to unpredictable agroecological Rebecca conducted a study among farmers conditions than maize.
+She adds that improving to determine the factors influencing finger their productivity and commercialization could millet adoption and found that extension and foster food security and reinforce climate farmer training were significant contributors resilience.
+"Finger millet is nutrient-dense, to the uptake.
+She also investigated what which may be useful in diversifying diets motivates the commercialization of orphan and addressing micronutrient deficiencies in crops and found that farmers are more likely to poor rural communities in the face of climate participate in crop marketing because of the change," she states. yields.